feliciaiveliz/100-days-of-ruby/log.md

  * Attempt Small Problems again
  * Review Anki for Array for 15 minutes, and String for 15 minutes until I've reviewed all of them
  * Or start lesson 6

+### Day 91: September 20, 2019 - Friday

+**Today's Progress**
+ * Finish as many Small Problems as possible
+ * Study Anki cards for Array and String for 15 minutes

+**Time Spent**:

+**Thoughts:** Tomorrow is my birthday so I have to push it today as I will not be studying for the next two days, but spending time with my family.

+**Goals for Tomorrow:**
+ * Parrtttttyyhouseee